 Learning by googling feels much easier for students.
 Their learning needs are met with Google.
-Google offers practicality in the search process so that learning resources can be easily obtained, although in the end, resources are also concentrated on Google.
+Google offers practicality in the search process so that learning resources can be easily obtained, although, in the end, resources are also concentrated on Google.
 Instead of providing varied learning resources, search engines eventually replace the role of textbooks.
 Learning by googling is a keyword for education.
-Knowledge is obtained by carrying out the discovery process, the search that has been carried out so far needs to be pursued by reading, studying, until finally being able to understand shifts to searching, reading at a glance and when the knowledge is needed again, students do not need to remember, but then just googling it.
+Knowledge is obtained by carrying out the discovery process.
+The search that has been carried out so far needs to be pursued by reading, studying, until finally being able to understand shifts to search, reading at a glance, and when the knowledge is needed again, students do not need to remember, but then just googling it.

 Shortcut to knowledge

 Search engines are one of the inventions that make it easy for humans.
-Booming information due to the development of the internet makes people think to simplify the process of filtering information.
-Like a large library with many sources of books, when someone wants to find information, it will not be easy, it requires classification, arrangement of book layouts and digging up existing books to get information.
-This search process is not easy, it takes a long time, so in the end the library creates a way to carry out the search process.
-Libraries develop catalogs to make searching easier (Muntahanah, et al., 2017).
+Booming information due to the development of the internet makes people think about simplifying the process of filtering information.
+Like an extensive library with many sources of books, when someone wants to find information, it will not be easy.
+It requires classification, arrangement of book layouts and digging up existing books to get information.
+This search process is not easy.
+It takes a long time, so the library creates a way to carry out the search process.
+Libraries develop catalogues to make searching easier (Muntahanah et al., 2017).

-The existence of a catalog does simplify the search process in a library, but it still has limitations.
-The catalog does not necessarily contain the words include in a book, even if there is a keyword/index.
-Imagining the process of seeking knowledge that occurs in the real world (libraries) it appears that the existence of a way to search is a crucial thing.
-The existence of a search system with catalog model may still be possible for books in large quantities.
-When that information then becomes multiplied and can be produced by each individual it will create an enormous information bubble.
-The internet/website provides the possibility for everyone to produce information and as a result of increasing information, it is necessary to find a way to filter, make information easily accessible by individuals.
-At first when information was limited the need for search engines was not important, but when information was produced continuously, the need for search engines became a staple item.
+The existence of a catalogue simplifies a library’s search process, but it still has limitations.
+The catalogue does not necessarily contain the words a book includes, even if there is a keyword/index.
+Imagining the process of seeking knowledge that occurs in the real world (libraries), it appears that a way to search is crucial.
+The existence of a search system with a catalogue model may still be possible for books in large quantities.
+When that information becomes multiplied and can be produced by each individual, it will create an enormous information bubble.
+The internet/website provides the possibility for everyone to produce information, and as a result of increasing information, it is necessary to find a way to filter and make information easily accessible to individuals.
+At first, when information has limited, the need for search engines was not important, but when information was produced continuously, the need for search engines became a staple item.

-The ease in the search process encourages students to look for anything that is not known.
-Students will carry out a search process to get answers to personal questions that come from curiosity and questions posed by the teacher in the learning process.
+The ease in the search process encourages students to look for anything unknown.
+Students will carry out a search process to get answers to personal questions from curiosity and questions posed by the teacher in the learning process.

-“In learning, most often it is to answer questions, especially during this pandemic the teacher gives a lot of assignments.
+“In learning, most often it is to answer questions, especially during this pandemic the teacher gives many assignments.
 Most often, googling directly to the question” (Ian, 2021)

-Googling is the most efficient choice to gaining knowledge and to know something.
+Googling is the most efficient choice for gaining knowledge and knowing something.
 During the pandemic, the use of search engines in the learning process became commonplace and dominated.
-Knowledge that is not conveyed perfectly due to the limitations of the distance learning process is finally manifested in the form of assignments and questions given by the teacher.
-Many teachers do not provide material as in direct learning, but replace it with questions and assignments.
+The knowledge that is not conveyed perfectly due to the limitations of the distance learning process is finally manifested in the form of assignments and questions given by the teacher.
+Many teachers do not provide material as in direct learning but replace it with questions and assignments.
 This choice encourages students to maximize the function of search engines to provide quick, easy and precise answers in the learning process.